Tom-PIT/Connected.Docs/en/Production/CodeLists/OrganizationUnits.md

-# Organization units
+ï»¿# Organization units

-The **Organization units** code list defines the Production organizational entities used across Production workflows — for example manufacturing cells, assembly lines, or regional sites.
+The **Organization units** code list defines the Production organizational entities used across Production workflows â€” for example manufacturing cells, assembly lines, or regional sites.
 Use this page to view, add, edit and delete organization units and to manage their basic properties (name, tags, parent hierarchy and availability) that other Production features reference.

 Organization units are used by planners and supervisors to scope operations, filter lists, and control workflow routing (for example, selecting the correct input/output warehouse location or assigning duties).
 Example: the Organization unit with Code **ORN-25-0002** corresponds to **Finishing**, a production unit responsible for finishing the product before packaging.